 Painter Richard Hull interviews artists Jim Nutt and Gladys Nilsson in their Chicago home.
 Check out an audio excerpt from their conversation about El Greco, Chicago Imagism and the Hairy Who.

 German artist Von Heyl’s puzzling paintings rely on what she calls “cringe factor.”
 Fellow abstract painter Kaneda uncovers the unstable tendencies and surprising juxtapositions at the core of Von Heyl’s work.

 Monika Baer’s paintings combine deliberately rendered images, often suggesting the humorous, with slurred areas that seem like a calculated concession to impulse.

 Shields, author of the much-debated book on appropriation, Reality Hunger: A Manifesto, used the epistolary method, via email, to discuss the influence of California’s counterculture on Tomaselli’s visionary paintings.

 The final poignant interview with the prolific, irrepressible, and—to anyone who met him—unforgettable New York artist Dan Asher, who passed away of Leukemia on April 23, 2010

-Strau on “dangerous formalism” and the work of Hubbard, whose latest is on view now at Hammer Projects in Los Angeles.
+Strau on “dangerous formalism” and the work of Hubbard.
+His show Magical Ramón and The Five Bar Blues is on view through June 1 at Maccarone Gallery.

 A conversation with Cruz-Diez is excerpted from Brodsky’s extensive oral histories with the seminal artist.
 His new work is at Maxwell Davidson Gallery through June 28.